ibronit/world-cup-score-board/readme.md

 ### Notes
 - `AvailableTeamStorage`: Once a team is taken from the pool, it cannot participate in another match until the team is not put back.
 - `OngoingMatchStorage`: `Match` objects are read-only objects.
 When a `match` is updated then a new `match` object will be created and replaced in the `OngoingMatchStorage`.
+- For simple changes in the `InMemoryStorages`, I use concurrent datastructures and single operations so it remains thread-safe.
+For more complex scenarios I use the `synchronized` block.